Ear infection - acute

-You can reduce your child's risk of ear infections with the following practices:
+You can reduce your child's risk of ear infections with the following measures:

 - Do not expose your child to secondhand smoke.

-- Make sure your child's immunizations are up-to-date.
-The pneumococcal vaccine prevents infections from the bacteria that most commonly causes acute ear infections and many respiratory infections.
+- Make sure your child's immunizations are up to date.
+The pneumococcal vaccine prevents infections from the bacteria that most commonly cause acute ear infections and many respiratory infections.

-- Avoid overusing antibiotics.
-Overusing antibiotics can lead to antibiotic resistance.
+- Don't overuse antibiotics.
+Doing so can lead to antibiotic resistance.

 Casselbrandt ML, Mandel EM.
 Acute otitis media and otitis media with effusion.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2015:chap 195.

 Klein JO.
 Otitis externa, otitis media, and mastoiditis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 62.